Book Review: Shield of Sparrows by Devney Perry

 Spice Rating: 🌶️🌶️🌶️

-Quick Thoughts: I really wanted to love Shield of Sparrows, but the FMC's relentless internal questions and repetitive pacing made it hard to enjoy.
-There's a solid plot with wild twists and jaw-dropping betrayals buried in there, but the constant noise in the writing made me consider DNFing even though I was intrigued.
+Quick Thoughts: I really wanted to love Shield of Sparrows, but the FMC's relentless internal questions and slow pacing made it hard to enjoy.
+There's a solid plot with wild twists and jaw-dropping betrayals buried in there, but the constant noise in the writing was hard to ignore.
 I'll still read book two because that ending hooked me, but this one didn’t grab my attention like I expected.

 Amazon | Kobo | Barnes & Noble | Bookshop.org